eschen42/kit-eb3kit/README.md

 ## Install Instructions

-1. Download or clone this Git repository
+1. Download or clone this Git repository, **git clone https://github.com/bibbox/kit-eb3kit.git your-vm-name**
-2. Open up a terminal and navigate to the repository
+2. Open up a terminal and navigate to the repository, **cd your-vm-name**
-3. Execute command `$ vagrant up`
+3. Edit the vagrant configuratio as descibed abobve, **nano Vagrantfile**
+4. Edit the puppet configuration as descibed abobve, **nano  environments/production/manifests/config.pp**
+5. Execute command in your base directory,  **vagrant up**
-4. Wait while your BIBBOX is being installed (can take quite long, depending on internet connection)
+6. Wait while your BIBBOX is being installed (can take quite long, depending on internet connection)
-5. Access your BIBBOX at http://192.168.10.1:18080/
+7. Configure your proxy or DNS to access the BIBBOX VM at **http://bibboxbaseurl** or use **http://192.168.10.1:1080** (replace 1080 by the port you configured in the Vagrantfile

 ## Dependencies